adityaarakal/Market-Yard/docs/COMPLETION_SUMMARY.md

 ### New Features
 - ✅ Profile Picture Upload - Users can now upload and manage profile pictures
 - ✅ Code Splitting - Implemented lazy loading for all routes to improve performance
-- ✅ Accessibility Improvements - Added ARIA labels and attributes to form components
+- ✅ Accessibility Improvements - Added ARIA labels and attributes to all form components
+- ✅ Unit Tests - 63 tests created for critical components (all passing)

 ### Performance Optimizations
 - ✅ Route-based code splitting with React.lazy